Degenerating hyperbolic surfaces and spectral gaps for large genus: Introduction

 \subsection{Plan of the paper.}

-Section \ref{pre} will provide a review of the background and recent developments on spectral gaps on hyperbolic surfaces, and give two properties on the boundary degeneration of the Riemann moduli spaces.
-In Section \ref{sec-mmp} we will provide a proof for Proposition \ref{mmp} regarding the Mini-Max Principle for eigenvalues of degenerating hyperbolic surfaces.
+Section \ref{pre} will first discuss properties of the boundary degeneration of the Riemann moduli spaces; then we will provide a review of the background and recent developments on spectral gaps on hyperbolic surfaces, including a list of punctured surface components with eigenvalue bounds which will be used in the degeneration limits.
+In Section \ref{sec-mmp} we will provide a proof for Proposition \ref{mmp} regarding the Mini-Max Principle for eigenvalues of degenerating hyperbolic surfaces and a few immediate applications.
 In Section \ref{sec-mt-1} we will complete the proof of Theorem \ref{mt-1}.